Land condition determines the capacity of grazing land to produce useful forage.

 What is land condition?

 Land condition is a relative and arbitrary measure of the health of grazing lands.
-It has three components, all of which can be assessed, measured and monitored:
+It has two components, both of which can be assessed, measured and monitored:

 - soil condition